Updated on January 8, 2025

 Rehab Together

-The simplest way to reduce alcohol consumption is to gradually lessen the number of drinks consumed with medical supervision.
+However, one of the simplest ways to reduce alcohol consumption is to gradually lessen the number of drinks consumed with medical supervision.
 This is known as tapering.

 Why is Professionally Monitored Alcohol Detox Necessary?